living-atlases/generator-living-atlas/README.md

 In others words, with the `ansible` inventories produced by this `yeoman` generator and the [ala-install](https://github.com/AtlasOfLivingAustralia/ala-install/) `ansible` playbooks you should deploy the main LA services quickly and without too much pain.

-Also, thanks to `yeoman`, you can rerun the assistant, for instance, enabling some new module in the future, or enabling SSL, etc and reusing your previous settings and comparing the differences (see the [screenshots](#screens)).
+Also, thanks to `yeoman`, you can rerun this generator, for instance, enabling some new module in the future, or enabling SSL, etc and reusing your previous settings and comparing the differences (see the [screenshots](#screens)).

 ## Installation